DataDog/storedog/README.md

 - **Ads**: A service that serves banner ads to the homepage.
 The Java version of the service is primarily used, but see [the Python service's README](./services/ads/python/README.md) for details on how to run that one in it's place
 - **Discounts**: A Python service that provides a discount API for the frontend.
 - **Postgres**: A Postgres database that stores the product catalog and order data, as well as the Discount service's data.
 - **Nginx**: A reverse proxy that routes requests to the appropriate service.
+Also known as `service-proxy`.
 - **DBM**: An optional Python service that runs a long-running query to demonstrate Database Monitoring.
 See [the DBM service's README](./services/dbm/README.md) for details on how to run this service.
 - **The Datadog Agent**: collects metrics and traces from the other services and sends them to Datadog.
 - **Puppeteer**: A Node.js service that runs a headless browser to generate RUM data for the frontend.